MicrosoftDocs/azure-docs-powershell/azureps-cmdlets-docs/AzureStack/AzureRM.AzureStackAdmin/v0.10.6/Remove-AzureRMGalleryItem.md

 ## EXAMPLES

-### Example 1:
+### Example 1: Remove a gallery item
 ```
 Remove-AzureRMGalleryItem -Name "Microsoft.SqlDatabase.0.1.0"
 ```

-This command removes the gallery item named "Microsoft.SqlDatabase.0.1.0".
+This example removes the gallery item named "Microsoft.SqlDatabase.0.1.0".

 ## PARAMETERS

 ### -InformationAction
-Not specified.
+Specifies how this cmdlet responds to an information event.

 ```yaml
 Type: ActionPreference